 Of course, it’s all relative, but if you are exercising for the scenery or are measuring distance, e-Biking will cover far more ground.
 Bear in mind, however, that because e-Biking will cover the distance in a much quicker time than walking, you will have to adjust your workout for either a longer time frame or higher intensity to reap a higher level of calories burnt.

-E-Biking has also shown to get a larger number of people to be more active (source) than many other forms of exercise, including walking and traditional cycling.
+E-Biking has also been shown to get a larger number of people to be more active (source) than many other forms of exercise, including walking and traditional cycling.
 Whether it’s the convenience of saving time (walking to make a significant fitness difference can take a lot of time), the sheer fun that e-Bike riders tend to have, the greater scope of scenery one gets to enjoy, or the ease in which e-Bikes can be used for commuting, the benefits are endless.

 While the calories burnt on an e-bike tend to be on the same level as brisk walking, the overall energy spent will be lower on an e-bike than committing to consistent brisk walking or light jogging.
 E-biking tends to be easier and less strenuous on the body, but still offers the same benefits when it comes to burning calories as walking does.

 E-Biking offers the same health benefits. . . plus more

 The health benefits of walking include increased cardiovascular fitness, reduced risk of heart disease and stroke, and improved management of high blood pressure, high cholesterol, and diabetes.
 Walking can also improve bone density as well as improving one’s balance.